All Episodes

 Somebody would be unfit to hold office for being human, not a good side of our human behavior.

-Do you notice Jeffrey, she never addresses the lying?
+Do you notice, Jeffrey, she never addresses the lying.

-She never addresses the corrupt and every here is the problem that I think we're going to see illustrated a lot thanks to Donald Trump here in the next uh uh several months.
+Here is the problem that I think we're going to see illustrated a lot, thanks to Donald Trump here in the next several months.

 You can start with Whitewater and draw a straight line all the way through the entire Clinton administration, all the way through her tenure as Secretary of State, to this moment with the email situation.